chiragshokeen/THE-MARKETPLACE/README.md

 TOOLS USED :
 1.Ganache - A local blockchain used to develop, deploy, and test the dApp in a safe and deterministic environment.

-2.Metamask - A cryptocurrenct wallet used to interact with the blockchain .
+2.Metamask -  Helps the users to connect  with the blockchain through the web browser.

 3.web3 - Used for connecting the Dapp with the mobile wallet i.e metamask